dustedmtl/lastu/docs/USERGUIDE.md

 The UI consists of one or more windows, with a query field, results table and various information fields.
 The application is used by entering a query into the query field and the pressing the `Query` button (or simply pressing the `Enter` on the keyboard).
 A variety of functions are also available from the menu, which include opening a different database, exporting and copying information to output file or clipboard and choosing which columns to show.

+The results are disambiguated based on the lemma, surface form, pos (part-of-speech, i.e. word class) and the set of core features (which, among other things, include case, person, tense, clitics and derivations).
+This means that there usually are multiple rows for each lemma/form/pos triplet.

+TBD: show picture of results.
+Effect of disambiguation?

+The table shows information in four difference categories: lemma information, surface form information, gram frequencies and features.
+The lemma and surface form fields include both string and numeric fields.

+For performance reasons, the application fetches 10000 top results from the database (based on frequency) and shows top 1000 results (based on whatever sorting criteria the user has).
+These values can be changed in the configuration file, if necessary.

 The results table is sortable by all available fields.

 The application generates debug logs to the file `wm2log.txt` and logs executed searches to the file `wm2history.txt`.
 These files will by default be located in the same directory as the application itself.
 However, if the directory isn't writable (for whatever reason), the files are written to the user's home directory.

-TBD: show picture?

-TBD: only 1000 of 10000 top results (based on frequency) are shown.

-TBD: results are disambiguated based on lemma, form, pos and core features (which are...)

-### Fields / properties

-TBD.
-Explain fields and properties in the UI (?)

 ### Basic queries